 This economic consideration provides a summary of costs associated with the reasonably foreseeable means of compliance with stormwater requirements.
 This economic consideration combines an array of cost estimates and examples and considers various means of compliance.
 The costs considered demonstrate the range of costs the Permittee may face in selecting compliance strategies.

-The Santa Ana Water Board has provided the Permittees significant flexibility to choose how to implement this Order.
+The Santa Ana Water Board has provided the Permittees with significant flexibility to choose how to implement this Order.
 This allows the Permittees the opportunity to evaluate and improve their stormwater program while reducing the cost of compliance.

 The Santa Ana Water Board finds that the requirements of this Order are reasonably necessary to protect beneficial uses identified in the Basin Plan and the economic information related to costs of compliance supports protecting those beneficial uses.